Here are 6 nutrition beliefs I’ve personally changed my mind about and what I believe now.

 - Struggling with cravings

-- The role of healthy fats in satiety and hormone production
+- The role of healthy fats in satiety and satisfaction

 The Bottom Line